AnteDujic/data-representation-BigProject/README.md

 ```
 data-representation-BigProject
 │   .gitignore
-│   README.md
+│   README.md                   // This readme
-│   dao.py
+│   dao.py                      // Program to connect server to the mySQL queries
-│   dbconfigtemplate.py
-│   requirements.txt
+│   dbconfigtemplate.py         // Program for setting mySQL details - rename to dbconfig.py and fill your details when running the project
+│   requirements.txt            // Libraries used to run the app - use to install to your local machine (or VM)
-│   server.py
+│   server.py                   // Main app to define login and Flask commands
 │
 └───createDB
-│   │   createDatabase.py
+│   │   createDatabase.py       // Program to create database on your machine
-│   │   createTable.py
+│   │   createTable.py          // Program to create table on your machine
 │
 └───pages
-│   │   index.html
+│   │   index.html              // Page that handles the created restAPI, using AJAX
-│   │   indexOne.html
+│   │   indexOne.html           // Page that handles third party restAPI, using AJAX - more on restAPI below
-│   │   login.html
+│   │   login.html              // Page to redirect to when credentials are incorect
-│   │   profile.html
+│   │   profile.html            // Home page, entered when logged in correctly
 │
 └───staticpages
-│   │   login.html
+│   │   login.html              // Initial login page
 │   │
-│   └───img
+│   └───img                     // Contains images for html
 │       │   destination.jpg
 │       │   hand.jpg
 │       │   paperplane.jpg
 │       │   plane.jpg
 │       │   world.jpg
 ```

-### FILE DETAILS
-***

-File | Description
--|-
-server.py | Main app to define login and Flask commands dao.py | Program to connect server to the mySQL queries dbconfigtemplate.py | Program for setting mySQL details - rename to dbconfig.py and fill your details when running the project requirements.txt | Libraries used to run the app - use to install to your local machine (or VM) README.md | This readme

-##### createDB

-File | Description
--|-
-createDatabase.py | Program to create database on your machine createTable.py | Program to create table on your machine

-##### pages

-File | Description
--|-
-login.html | Page to redirect to when credentials are incorect profile.html | Home page, entered when logged in correctly index.html | Page that handles the created restAPI, using AJAX indexOne.html | Page that handles third party restAPI, using AJAX

-##### staticpages

-File | Description
--|-
-login.html | Initial login page
-img folder | Contains images for html

 ### THIRD PARTY restAPI
 ***